Best Next.js Website Examples (2026): Real Brands & What They Do Well

 Stripe Black Friday microsite

-Stripe’s 2025 Black Friday campaign is one of Vercel’s standout case studies.
-The site handled over 17 million edge requests in a single day, powered by Edge Runtime and ISR.
-It’s a perfect example of how performance marketing and scalability meet under high load.
+Stripe’s 2025 Black Friday campaign is one of Vercel’s best-known case studies.
+The site handled tens of millions of edge requests in a single day, using the Edge Runtime and on-demand revalidation to stay responsive under heavy traffic.
+It is a strong example of how performance-focused marketing sites can scale reliably during peak demand.

 Source: Stripe BFCM microsite, built with Next.js